 With these different options, Louis Vuitton lovers are able to choose which size will best fit their needs and purchase accordingly.
 To find the bag of your dreams, we recommend matching the size of your everyday bag to a Speedy to find the best one for you.

 The Many Materials of the Speedy

-When it was released, the Speedy bag just came in the iconic LV Monogram canvas, but the options are almost endless nowadays.
+When it was released, the Speedy bag just came in the iconic Monogram canvas, but the options are almost endless nowadays.
+With a variety of collections that release every year, the materials and designs are limitless.
 Furthermore, customers can enjoy picking up a piece of history with the limited edition Speedy bags– like the "Louis Vuitton Race" Speedy bag or a customized Monogram Speedy.

 The Anatomy of a Louis Vuitton Speedy

 One of the most recognizable characteristics of the Speedy bag is the iconic shape that's remained relatively unchanged over time.
 The silhouette of the Speedy was inspired by the Boston Bag, which is structured and tapers from a flat, rectangular bottom to a top that is slightly domed.
 These structural details allow the Speedy to withstand the test of time and securely carry your essentials without becoming misshapen.